xCounsel/kardamon/README.md

 ## What is this?

-It is informational resource dedicated to legal issues in respect of domain names.
+Kardamon is informational resource dedicated to legal issues in respect of domain names. <br/>
 Among other things, one may find the collections of court cases collected into corresponding categories (related to trademarks, administering, compensation, etc.).<br/>

 ## Key features

+In Kardamon you can find following materials related to domain names:
+* collections of court cases
+* articles and opinions
+* events announces
+* docs examples

 ## Getting Started